A P and an F designed to look like an open book and resemble a graduation cap

 Steps to Become a Pharmacy Technician

 Are you interested in a career as a pharmacy technician but unsure of how to get started?
-The Student Life Blog has you covered.
+The Learner Resources has you covered.
 Here are five steps you can take toward becoming a pharmacy technician.

 Penn Foster blog author icon.